New (EP)

 New is the second extended play (EP) by Australian rock band Regurgitator.
 The EP was released in August 1995 and peaked at number 30 on the ARIA singles chart.

-At the ARIA Music Awards of 1996, it was nominated for ARIA Award for Highest Selling Single.
+At the ARIA Music Awards of 1996, it was nominated for Highest Selling Single.

 Singles

 The EP was supported by two promotional/radio singles "Track 1" and "Blubber Boy"; both of which had video clips; however, no official single was commercially released.
 "Blubber Boy" polled at number 17 on the Triple J Hottest 100, 1995.